 8. Call Me by Your Name by André Aciman

 Set during an Italian summer in the 1980s, Call Me by Your Name tells the story of Elio, a young man caught in between the looming dread of adulthood and the loathed belittling of those who still consider him a child.
-Everything he knew to be true—and every feeling he wished he could ignore—is turned upside down during the six-week period that Oliver, an American scholar, stays at his family house.
+Everything he knew to be true—and every feeling he wished he could ignore—is turned upside down during the six weeks that Oliver, an American scholar, stays at his family house.
 Reading as almost poetic at times, Aciman’s unique writing style ensures that Elio’s coming-of-age will stay rooted in your mind far after you’ve reached the end.
 And maybe, just maybe, he’ll manage to make you see yourself within Elio—in his anguish, his yearning, his confusion, even his love—as he has for so many readers before.

 Related: What Are You Reading This Summer?
 Team CX's Top Recommendations